ElliotRedhead/IntroductionToICP-MS/README.md

 - Another feature idea

 ## Technologies Used

+This project is developed with primarily HTML and CSS languages.
+These were chosen in order to fulfil the project requirements and are the languages that the developer has most experience in due to their suitability to website development.
+The developer used Visual Studio Code to create the website.
+This was chosen due to the developer having established experience within this software and for its Github integration. https://code.visualstudio.com/
+Bootstrap 4 is used extensively throughout the project.
+The main application of this was for its integration of the CSS Flexbox Grid system used throughout the layout of this website, with a secondary application of preset components used for suitability and developer ease-of-use. https://getbootstrap.com
+FontAwesome is used within this project to provide categorical icons as found in the mobile navigation section. htttps://fontawesome.com/
+GoogleFonts is used to supply the fonts for the majority of texts across this website, the fonts sourced in this way were Rubik and Roboto-Condensed. https://fonts.google.com/

 In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
 For each, provide its name, a link to its official site and a short sentence of why it was used.